cortexlabs/cortex/docs/deployments/deployment.md

 ## `cortex delete`

-You can delete your API with the `cortex delete` command:
+Use the `cortex delete` command to delete your API:

 ```bash
 $ cortex delete my-api